Browser does not support script.

 Some journal publishers also have data sharing policies which require researchers to retain and make available data that underpins published research (see the Deposit your data tab above and Publish your data webpage for additional information about publisher data policies).

 The university also requires research data to be kept beyond the lifetime of the research project, though retention rates vary depending on the nature of the data and the research for which it was created.
-See the College Records and Data Retention Schedule.
+See the College Records Retention Schedule.

 Sometimes it is clear that your data will have value beyond the lifetime of your project, e.g. if it supports published research.
 But it is not always easy to determine in advance which data will have long term value or significance.
 Data may be used for purposes other than those for which they were created or have value beyond the original discipline or research community.